donohutcheon/tictactoe/tutorial.md

 ## Adding the main function

-Every Go program has a main file, a main package and a main function.
+Every Go program has a main package and a main function.
 Create a `main.go` file inside your project directory as follows:

 ```go